The Twelfth

-The Twelfth (also called Orangemens' Day) is an Ulster Protestant celebration held on 12 July.
-It celebrates the Glorious Revolution and victory of Protestant king William of Orange over Catholic king James II at the Battle of the Boyne, which ensured an Anglican Protestant Ascendancy and the passing of the Penal Laws, which restricted Catholics.
-On and around the Twelfth, large parades are held by the Orange Order and Ulster loyalist marching bands, streets are decorated with Union Jacks and bunting, and large towering bonfires are lit.
-Today, the Twelfth is mainly celebrated in Northern Ireland, where it is a public holiday, but smaller celebrations are held elsewhere, such as Scotland, Canada, and Australia.
+The Twelfth (also called Orangemen's Day) is an Ulster Protestant celebration held on 12 July.
+It celebrates the Glorious Revolution and victory of Protestant king William of Orange over Catholic king James II at the Battle of the Boyne.
+On and around the Twelfth, large parades are held by the Orange Order and Ulster loyalist marching bands, streets are decorated with Union Jacks and bunting, and on the Eleventh Night large towering bonfires are lit.
+Today, the Twelfth is mainly celebrated in Northern Ireland, where it is a public holiday, but some celebrations are held elsewhere, such as Scotland, Canada, Australia and West Africa.
+It is also a public holiday in Newfoundland and Labrador.

 The Twelfth began in the late 18th century in Ulster, and many Ulster Protestants see it as an important part of their culture.
-Catholics and Irish nationalists see it as anti-Catholic and supremacist.
+Some Catholics and Irish nationalists see it as anti-Catholic and supremacist.
 Since the beginning, it has been occasionally accompanied by sectarian violence, especially during times of political tension.
 Orange marches through Catholic neighbourhoods, and the burning of Irish flags on bonfires, are especially controversial.
 The Drumcree conflict is the most well-known dispute involving Orange marches.
 Sectarian violence around the Twelfth worsened during the Troubles, but today, most events pass off peacefully.
 Recently, there have been attempts to draw tourists to the main Twelfth parades and promote them as family-friendly events.
+This demand was met with the festival known as Orangefest, established in 2007.
+It takes place on the week leading up to the main day.

 When 12 July falls on a Sunday, the parades are held instead on the next Monday, 13 July.